pyeventsourcing/esdbclient/README.md

 These clients have been developed and are being maintained in a collaboration with the EventStoreDB team, and are officially support by Event Store Ltd.
-Although not all the features of EventStoreDB are supported, many of the most useful features are presented in an easy-to-use interface.
+Although not all aspects of the EventStoreDB gRPC API are implemented, many of the most useful features are presented in an easy-to-use interface.

 These clients have been tested to work with EventStoreDB LTS versions 21.10, 22.10, 23.10, and version 24.2, without and without SSL/TLS, with single-server